Skip to content

 Aruba is a safe, sunny Caribbean island located just 15 miles off the coast of Venezuela where the weather is perfect year-round, US dollars are accepted everywhere, the tap water is safe to drink, and hurricanes simply do not happen.
 It is, without exaggeration, one of the easiest and most rewarding tropical destinations you can visit.

-I have spent a considerable amount of time exploring every corner of this 20-mile-long island, and this guide distills everything I have learned into one comprehensive resource.
+Our team has spent years exploring every corner of this 20-mile-long island, and this guide distills everything we have learned into one comprehensive resource.
 Whether you are planning your first visit or your fifth, this is the only Aruba travel guide you will need.

 Aruba enjoys year-round sunshine with average temperatures of 82-84°F. There is no bad time to visit, but there are trade-offs to consider.